novaitdevteam/nova.docs/docs/components/novabotconnector.md

 - *Facebook Wall Posts*: pooling service [:clipboard: NOV-271] [NOV-271]
 - *Facebook Wall Posts*: added support of channel [:clipboard: NOV-36] [NOV-36]

-	> • Posts and comments are sent to agent's workplace as a separate conversations
+	- Posts and comments are sent to agent's workplace as a separate conversations

-	> • Only direct comments to owner are sent to workplace
+	- Only direct comments to owner are sent to workplace

-	> • Comments between users (no owner mention) are not sent to workplace
+	- Comments between users (no owner mention) are not sent to workplace

-	> • If agents aren't available at the moment, then conversation will "wait" for first available agent
+	- If agents aren't available at the moment, then conversation will "wait" for first available agent

 - *All channels*: added channel variable *Avatar* and config variable *CanReply* [:clipboard: NOV-36] [NOV-36]

-	> • CanReply has defult value *true* and is used only in Wallposts channels
+	- CanReply has defult value *true* and is used only in Wallposts channels

-	> • With CanReply *false*, agent can reply to comment\post only once
+	- With CanReply *false*, agent can reply to comment\post only once

 - *Twitter Wall Posts*: added support of channel [:clipboard: NOV-42] [NOV-42]

-	> • Posts and comments are sent to agent's workplace as a separate conversations
+	- Posts and comments are sent to agent's workplace as a separate conversations

-	> • Only direct comments to owner are sent to workplace
+	- Only direct comments to owner are sent to workplace

-	> • Comments between users (no owner mention) are not sent to workplace
+	- Comments between users (no owner mention) are not sent to workplace

-	> • If agents aren't available at the moment, then conversation will "wait" for first available agent
+	- If agents aren't available at the moment, then conversation will "wait" for first available agent

 - *All channels*: added **Avatar** parameter to template [:clipboard: NOV-260] [NOV-260]

-	> • {avatar} - link on user's picture; stored locally
+	> {avatar} - link on user's picture; stored locally.

 ####Bug Fixes
 - none